tsua0002/blockchain_research/research_perspectives.md

 __Thomas Suau__26/08/23__

+Some of those questions are partially answered from developers point of view, but still no academic answer.
+If you are a professor interested by this topic feel free to [send me an email](mailto:thom.suau@orange.fr?subject=Research%20blockchain%20discussion) to discuss further about possible researchs.
+This plan and especially fundamental part should be regarded from fundamental understanding point of view.
+Not from some random tools which apparently solve the question.

 ## Fundamental part

 i) Command Line Interface (CLI) to deploy object (script or code) on-chain and interact with existing entities.